Transform Definition Language

 Transform DS

-If Record Keys are changed by applying a Transform, affected Records may be assigned to other partitions.
+If Record Keys are changed by applying a Transform, affected Records may be assigned to other Partitions, if needed.

 Store DS